SumitJadiya/JSFromZeroToInfinity/README.md

 ### This Keyword :

-Special variable that is created for every execution context (every function).
+- Special variable that is created for every execution context (every function).
 Takes the value of (points to) the "owner" of the function in which the "this" keyword is used.

-Method : this = <Object that is calling the method>
+  - Method : this = <Object that is calling the method>
-Simple function call : this = undefined
+  - Simple fn call : this = undefined
-Arrow function : this = <this of surrounding function (lexical this)>
+  - Arrow fn : this = <this of surrounding function (lexical this)>
-Event Listener : this = <DOM element that the handler is attached to>
+  - EventListener : this = <DOM element that the handler is attached to>

-More details :
+- More details :

-<a href="./03Intermediate/06thisKeyword.js">This keyword basics </a>
+  - <a href="./03Intermediate/06thisKeyword.js">This keyword basics </a>
-<a href="./03Intermediate/15thisAgain.js">This keyword example</a>
+  - <a href="./03Intermediate/15thisAgain.js">This keyword example</a>

-Regular Function vs Arrow Function :
+- Regular Function vs Arrow Function :
-Regular fn has its own this keyword whereas arrow function inherits this keyword from parent scope.
+  - Regular fn has its own this keyword whereas arrow function inherits this keyword from parent scope.

 ---